jviereck/GitHub-Requests/README.md

 - have discussions using GitHub issues and iterate on ideas that way
 - make UI/UX spikes by saving their web page to disk, hack it and make a PR against this repo - because that's what the __web__ is all about (and because we can)

-…. and hope our ideas will be heard and will be implement and will live a lovely life on the nice servers of GitHub land.
+…. and hope our ideas will be heard and will be implement and will live a lovely life on the nice servers of GitHub Land.

 # Fill an issue